Zamość: Architecture

 Built in the Baroque style in the second half of the 18th century, the Cathedral Bell Tower is a separate and prominent structure.
 It was erected to Jerzy de Kawe's design.
 The passageway is decorated with plaques commemorating the martyrdom of the inhabitants of Zamość Region during World War II.
 In the bell tower there are three historic bells: "Jan" – the biggest and the oldest one, named after its benefactor Jan "Sobiepan" Zamoyski, "Tomasz" founded by Tomasz Józef Zamoyski in 1721 and "Wawrzyniec" founded by Wawrzyniec Sikorski in 1715.

 The Redemptorists' Church of St. Nicholas is the former Orthodox church built in 1618–1631.
 The project was drafted by Jan Jaroszewicz whereas the decorations were designed by Jan Wolff.
 The domed temple had a defensive purpose.
 In the 1690s a 38 m tower with a Baroque dome was added.
 The building has features typical of Moldavian Orthodox churches and Latin architecture.

-Built in the 1680s in the Baroque style in line with J. M. Link's design, St. Catherine's Church was first dedicated to St. Peter of Alkantara but in the 1920s it became an academic church dedicated to St. Catherine.
-During World War II, "The Prussian Tribute", the famous Polish painting by Jan Matejko, was transferred secretly from Kraków and hidden in the vault of the church to protect it from the German occupiers.
+Built in the 1680s in the Baroque style in line with J. M. Link's design, St. Catherine's Church was first dedicated to Saint Peter of Alcantara but in the 1920s it became an academic church dedicated to Saint Catherine of Alexandria.
+During World War II, the Prussian Homage (Hołd pruski; 1879−1882), the famous historical painting of Prussian Tribute, by Jan Matejko, was transferred secretly from Kraków and hidden in the vault of St. Catherine's to protect it from the German occupiers.

-Tomasz Zamoyski, the second entailer, and his wife Katarzyna built The Franciscan Church Dedicated to The Annunciation in the Baroque style.
+Tomasz Zamoyski, the second entailer, and his wife Katarzyna built the Franciscan Church Dedicated to The Annunciation in the Baroque style.
 The biggest temple in Zamość (56 metres long and 29 metres wide), it was regarded as one of the most prominent 17th-century churches in Poland.
 It was embellished with a very rich décor by Jan Michał Link.
 In 1784 the Austrians closed down the Franciscan Order and as a result the church lost its sacral function for many years, housing a cinema and secondary school.
 In 1993 the building was restored as a church again.